beekpr/public-workshops/devops/3-scenario-1.md

 ## Exercise

-- How much disk free is left on th e node?
+- How much free disk space is left on the node?
-- When did the disk usage start?
+- When did the high disk usage start?